 Hormones

-We spoke to trans and gender diverse young people about their experience of feminising and masculinising hormone therapy.
+We spoke to trans and gender-diverse young people about their experiences of feminising and masculinising hormone therapy.
 Feminising hormone therapy involves the prescription of oestrogen, often alongside hormone [testosterone] blockers.
 Masculinising hormone therapy is the prescription of testosterone, usually on its own.

 In this section, you can find young people’s experiences about: